Dysgraphia is a condition that affects handwriting.

 It’s also possible for them to have both impaired handwriting and spelling.

-They could also have difficulty planning sequential finger movements like the touching of their thumb to each finger on the same hand.
+Your child may also have difficulty planning sequential finger movements like the touching of their thumb to each finger on the same hand.

 Do Children With Dysgraphia Commonly Have Other Learning Disabilities?